 Every year you should be looking at building out the services you offer to your internal customers.
-It’s preferable to ask them what they want you to be adding in next so that you don’t spend a lot of time working on implementing services that there isn’t much desire for.
-You can do that through a simple survey or just by asking your key stakeholders – bear in mind that they might need to pick from a list if they aren’t totally aware of the things that you could offer them.
+It’s preferable to ask them what they want you to be adding in next.
+This is so that you don’t spend a lot of time working on implementing services that there isn’t much desire for.
+You can do that through a simple survey or just by asking your key stakeholders.
+Bear in mind that they might need to pick from a list if they aren’t totally aware of the things that you could offer them.

 Once you know what would serve your community best, put it in your objectives and move forward with getting it implemented.
 Remember to close the loop and provide feedback to the people who asked for it, so they know the new service is now live.

 Because implementing new services is often managed as a project, these make very clear and measurable objectives.
-They are also perfect for cascading to the right member of your department because they are often straightforward to delegate, giving you an objective for one of your team as well.
+They are also perfect for cascading to the right member of your department.
+This is because they are often straightforward to delegate, giving you an objective for one of your team as well.

 4. Increase Maturity Levels

 Increasing the maturity of your PMO means doing things in a more systematic, repeatable way.
-It’s about improving the way the PMO works to make sure you are adding real value to the organization and that you know how that is happening.
+It’s about improving the way the PMO works.
+You want to make sure you are adding real value to the organization and that you know how that is happening.

 The results from your PMO health check are a simple place to start to look for ways that you can improve the maturity of the PMO.
-The output of a health check is an actionable report: pick some of the areas identified in this to make into one of your annual objectives.
+The output of a health check is an actionable report.
+You can pick some of the areas identified in this to make into one of your annual objectives.

 Depending on the content of that report, you might be able to turn it into several objectives by grouping common themes.
 Again, these are objectives that cascade well to your team.
 Break down the parts that are most relevant to them and include them in your departmental objectives.